-Whether you received your initial opinion here or at another institution, the staff at Norris Cotton Cancer Center is committed to providing second opinions as requested.
+Whether you received your initial opinion here or at another institution, the staff at Dartmouth Cancer Center is committed to providing second opinions as requested.
 In every case, the Cancer Center will work with your own physician to ensure you receive the best possible medical advice.

 Kinds of second opinions

-At Norris Cotton Cancer Center, you may obtain a second opinion from an individual specialist or from a group of professionals that will include experts in diagnosing and treating the kind of cancer you have.
+At Dartmouth Cancer Center, you may obtain a second opinion from an individual specialist or from a group of professionals that will include experts in diagnosing and treating the kind of cancer you have.
 You may also wish to obtain a second opinion on your pathology report.
-This is the report on which your first-opinion physician based recommendations for your care.
+This is the report on which your first-opinion physician-based recommendations for your care.

 It is your responsibility to forward all your medical records, tests, and x-rays from your first opinion to the second opinion physician or group.
 Please be certain these records are received by the physician well in advance of your appointment, so he or she has time to review them.
 This will save time, and prevent duplication of tests with additional costs.